ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 * In VB it wasn't picking up `X.Y` as an invocation `X.Y()`.
 It should, but this becomes moot once the previous bug is fixed.

-* It doesn't seem to recognize `PlatformSpecific` attribute on methods, for transitivity.

 * This analyzer currently only examines operations within methods to see whether they're platform-specific.
 It should also check operations within property accessors, and within constructors, and inside field/autoprop initializers.
 (Note that the quick-fix actions